-The September 2018 Wall Street Journal Economic Forecast Survey was published on September 13, 2018.
-The headline is “Most Economists See Tariff Effects on U.S. Economy As Limited.”
+The September 2020 Wall Street Journal Economic Forecast Survey was published on September 10, 2020.
+The headline is “WSJ Survey: Overall Economy Is Recovering Faster Than Economists Expected.”

 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 17.73%.
-The individual estimates, of those who responded, ranged from 0% to 45%.
-For reference, the average response in August’s survey was 18.3%.
+As seen in the “Recession Probability” section, the average response as to whether the economy will be in a recession within the next 12 months was 36.93%.
+The individual estimates, of those who responded, ranged from 0% to 100%.
+For reference, the average response in August’s survey was 37.04%.

-As stated in the article, the survey’s respondents were 59 academic, financial and business economists.
+As stated in the article, the survey’s 62 respondents were academic, financial and business economists.
+The survey was conducted September 4 – September 8.
 Not every economist answered every question.
-The survey was conducted September 7 – September 11, 2018.

 The current average forecasts among economists polled include the following: